bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

 Pricing Orders
 --------------

-Because of exchange rate variability between satoshis and national currencies (:ref:`fiat <term-fiat>`), many Bitcoin orders are priced in :ref:`fiat <term-fiat>` but paid in satoshis, necessitating a price conversion.
+Because of exchange rate variability between satoshis and national currencies (:term:`fiat <Fiat>`), many Bitcoin orders are priced in :term:`fiat <Fiat>` but paid in satoshis, necessitating a price conversion.

 Exchange rate data is widely available through HTTP-based APIs provided by currency exchanges.
 Several organizations also aggregate data from multiple exchanges to create index prices, which are also available using HTTP-based APIs.